tsalemink/C3D-parser/README.md

 be uploaded to the database.

 Once the "Upload" button is pressed, the user exclusions will be considered and the final output files will be produced.
-Currently, all outputs are written to an "_output" directory in the chosen session directory.
+All outputs are written to an "_output" directory in the chosen session directory.
+Currently, no files are actually uploaded to the gait harmonisation database.